 The ISO/IEC JTC1 Technical Committee for SC 42 (the Technical Committee for SC 42 has been established under the Information Technology Standards Commission of Japan in the Information Processing Society of Japan) is taking the lead in negotiations, such as chairing discussions as a convener in various WGs, etc. As mentioned in the previous chapter, the Technical Committee is building positive relationships with CEN/CENELEC, the EU's standardization bodies.
-These positive relationships is resulting in a positive effect on activities of the AI joint committee established between the DG CONNECT, European Commission, and the Ministry of Economy, Trade and Industry.
-This committee is expected to serve as a forum
+These positive relationships is resulting in a positive effect on activities of the AI joint committee established between the Directorate-General for Communications Networks, Content and Technology of the European Commission and the Ministry of Economy, Trade and Industry.
+This committee is expected to serve as a forum for dialogue between the policy side and the standard side.
+It is important for the Technical Committee for SC 42 to cooperate with the Japanese government so that Japan's proposals will be reflected.